PortNumber53/task-sync/README.md

 - `assign_containers`: A map of solution files to container names, inherited from the parent `dynamic_rubric` step.
 - `generated_by`: The ID of the parent step that created this step.
 - `depends_on`: A dependency on the parent step.

+## Rubric Import Logic Update

+As of the latest changes, the rubric import system now supports importing from a JSON file (rubrics.json) in addition to the traditional markdown file.
+When rubrics.json is present in the task directory, it is prioritized, and the markdown file is ignored.
+The JSON structure is mapped to the Criterion model as follows:
+- Counter: Generated from array index (starting at 1)
+- Title: From `rubricItemId`
+- Rubric: From `criterion`
+- HeldOutTest: From `forms.criterion_test_command`
+- Score and Required: Directly from their respective fields

+This change improves flexibility and allows for easier rubric definition.